Updating the Store

-Thanks to Apollo’s store, it’s possible for the results of a query or mutation to update your UI in all the right places.
+Thanks to Apollo’s store design, it’s possible for the results of a query or mutation to update your UI in all the right places.
 In many cases it’s possible for that to happen automatically, whereas in others you need to help the client out a little in doing so.

-While Apollo can do basic caching based on the shape of GraphQL queries and their results, Apollo won’t be able to associate objects fetched by different queries without additional information about the identities of the objects returned from the server.
-This is referred to as cache normalization.
+Flattening out the cache based on object identity is referred to as cache normalization.
 You can read about our caching model in detail in our blog post, “GraphQL Concepts Visualized”.

 dataIdFromObject in the

-ApolloClient constructor, you can decide how Apollo will identify and de-duplicate the objects returned from the server.
+ApolloClient constructor, if you want to specify how Apollo will identify and de-duplicate the objects returned from the server.

 These IDs allow Apollo Client to reactively tell all queries that fetched a particular object about updates to that part of the store.